 Requirements for incidents and quick descents

-The behavior of the glider after disturbances poses no exceptional demands on the currency and reaction speed of the pilot.
+The behaviour of the glider after disturbances poses increased demands on the currency and reaction speed of the pilot.
+The pilot should have sufficient practical knowledge to avoid and control the most common disturbances, especially side and front collapses.

-However, the pilot must possess the basic active flying skills to control disturbances and prevent and control collapses.